davrec72/clang-meta/README.md

 (*In fact*, because the standards being considered are all external functions of the form `meta::some_property(refl)` (e.g. `meta::is_constexpr(funcrefl)`), I suggest you just make your own `meta::` library of constexpr functions of that same basic form.
 Perhaps collect them in an `inline namespace yourinitialshere {...}` within `namespace meta { ... }`, and implement them for now in terms of our clang-specific reflections.
 If you come up with some useful ones, share them with the rest of us, including the standards committee.
 Let's make their job easier by providing bottom-up information on which reflections we need, and how we want to interface with them.)

-You can *do* just about any metaprogramming feat with this compiler.
+Main takeaway: you can *do* just about any metaprogramming feat with this compiler.
 It is a vast new frontier.
 You need not wait for the standards to be perfectly worked out to begin exploration.

 ### I already use Python scripts/clang tools/CMake etc. to metaprogram.
 Why is this any better?
 Metaprograms outside your main program used to generate the sources fed to your C++ compiler -- call them "transcendent metaprograms" -- are not reflectible.
 There is no meta-metaprogram we can write to check them or modify them or call them conditionally.
 Maintenance is up to you.